 The results of strongly connected urban regions in the form of communities, which are derived from the mobility network of Twitter user spatial interactions, yield geographically cohesive, non-overlapping urban areas.
 While it provides a clear delineation of the non-administrative anthropographic urban boundaries of Great Britain, the reasons on why they are geographically cohesive and non-overlapping or why the boundaries stop/emerge at certain spatial extent that leads to different size of the urban areas are not clear.
 As the depicted urban boundaries exhibit a strong instance of spatial proximity, a gravity model is employed (Eq.
 (3)) to explain how distance decay effects found in the mobility patterns affect the interaction strength between the derived non-administrative anthropographic urban areas.

 In this model, the distance between two derived urban areas is measured by the geodetic distance between the centroid locations of the two.
-As it is mentioned above, Pi and Pj are the observed interaction between urban area i and j, which are measured by the aggregation of movement flows in each urban area.
-In particular, we set the distance decay parameter value as 0.8: (1) As we hypothesize that the distance decay parameters found in the underlying mobility patterns potentially contribute to β in the gravity model (2) and we chose the 10 km cell-size based on the collective Twitter user mobility pattern regarding radius of gyration, where the distance decay parameter is 0.8 when radius of gyration rg>10 km (Fig. 3(c)).
+Pi and Pj are the observed interaction between urban area i and j, which are measured by the aggregation of movement flows in each area.
+In particular, we set the distance decay parameter value as 0.8: (1) As we hypothesize that the distance decay parameters found in the underlying mobility patterns potentially contribute to β in the gravity model (2) and we chose the 10-km cell size based on the collective Twitter user mobility pattern regarding radius of gyration, where the distance decay parameter is 0.8 when radius of gyration rg>10 km (Fig. 3(c)).
 We found that the gravity model indicates strong linear correlation between the observed versus the estimated interaction strength with R2=0.89 and p-value<0.01.
 This confirms that the depicted urban areas are instances of spatial proximity effects, where the strength of human (in this case, Twitter user) spatial interaction between two urban regions decreases as the geographic distance between them increases.
 The well-fitted gravity model provides support that the depicted urban areas are not just random artifacts but reflect how naturally move across geographic regions.
 More importantly, since we have used a mobility network to delineate the boundaries, the distance decay effects are well related and explained by the distance decay parameters found in the underlying mobility patterns.
 To elaborate, the spatial interaction strength decreases along with the decay for the probability of longer distance Twitter user movements, and eventually stops at certain spatial extent, which leads to more geographically cohesive cluster of urban regions.

 Figure 7.
 The observed interaction strength versus the estimated ones from the adopted gravity model with β = 0.8 Note that the β value is taken from the probability density function of radius of gyration when rg > 10km.
 The red dash line indicates strong linear correlation between the estimated and observed interaction strength with R2 = 0.89 and p − value < 0.01.